habibcilmd-cardiologist/dr-cil/content/en/services/balloon-valvuloplasty/index.md

 showBreadcrumbs: true
 showTableOfContents: true
 showReadingTime: true
+faq:
+    - question: "Is balloon valvuloplasty painful?"
+      answer: "No pain is felt as it is performed under local or general anesthesia."
+    - question: "How long is recovery after balloon valvuloplasty?"
+      answer: "Usually 1-2 days hospital stay is sufficient.
+Normal activities can be resumed within 1 week."
+    - question: "Is balloon valvuloplasty permanent?"
+      answer: "It provides long-term effect in mitral stenosis.
+It is temporary in aortic stenosis."
+    - question: "What are the risks of balloon valvuloplasty?"
+      answer: "Severe mitral regurgitation, tamponade, and embolism are rare complications."
+    - question: "Am I suitable for balloon valvuloplasty?"
+      answer: "Decision is made by evaluating valve anatomy and accompanying conditions."
 ---

 Balloon valvuloplasty is a procedure to dilate a narrowed heart valve using a balloon catheter.
 It is an effective treatment method especially for mitral and pulmonary valve stenosis.
 Assoc.
 Prof. Dr. Habib Çil has extensive experience in balloon valvuloplasty procedures.